Healing Through the Power of Art

 • Two professional or academic recommendation letters.

-• A letter of intent regarding your interest in the profession of art therapy (three-four pages).
+• A letter of intent regarding your interest in the profession of art therapy (three to four pages).

 • A portfolio of 12 color images of personal artwork representing a range of media.
 Portfolios may be submitted online with JPEG or PowerPoint images.